nikhil27gargeya/nikhil27gargeya.github.io/Backend.md

 2. Arrays (ordered list of values)
 3. Objects (unordered collections of key value pairs)

+An endpoint is a location/point of entry to an API typically denoted by a URL where an API accepts requests to access data or perform an operation

 Resources and collections:
 A resource represents a specific piece of data or object that can be accessed via a unique URI.
 In an API that handles invoices and payments, each invoice would be a resource, with each resource having its own URI.
-For example, /invoices/645E79D9E14 is the **endpoint** (a alocation where an API receives  that uniquely idenitfies a single resource, in this case, the invoice with the ID 645E79D9E14. (https://apisyouwonthate.com/blog/understanding-resources-and-collections-in-restful-apis/)
+For example, /invoices/645E79D9E14 is the **endpoint**  that uniquely idenitfies a single resource, in this case, the invoice with the ID 645E79D9E14. (https://apisyouwonthate.com/blog/understanding-resources-and-collections-in-restful-apis/)